TWO THIRDS SKY

-Eventide is the first collaboration between Two Thirds Sky and producing partner The Castle, and was supported by Arts Council England, Northamptonshire Community Foundation, Dance4, Higham Ferrers Tourism, Business and Community Partnership, (together with English Heritage), the St. Mary’s church community, The Ferrers School and students from University of Bedfordshire.
+Eventide is the first collaboration between Two Thirds Sky and producing partner The Castle, and was supported by Arts Council England, Northamptonshire Community Foundation, Dance4, Higham Ferrers Tourism Business and Community Partnership, English Heritage, the St. Mary’s church community, The Ferrers School and students from University of Bedfordshire.

-“My interest in early European painting, from the late Medieval to the early Renaissance has been a twenty year fascination.
+“My interest in early European painting, from the late Medieval period to the early Renaissance has been a twenty year fascination.
 The worlds of Hieronymus Bosch, Pieter Bruegel the Elder and later the works of Matthias Grünewald - with his twisted medieval style, have influenced both my understanding of art and my process as a dance maker.
-Movement in a sense for me, is both a painterly and collaborative experience; scribing images in space and transferring energy to create meaning.
-So making this work in a medieval town has allowed me to pick up on how (in this case), an ancient building functions historically - but also symbolically.
-It has fascinated me how certain images transcend time across 600 years.
+Movement in a sense, for me is like a painterly experience; scribing images in space and thinking about how each stroke or gesture can shift a work’s energy or meaning.
+So making this piece in a medieval town has allowed me to pick up on how (in this case) an ancient building functions, both historically but also symbolically - and it has fascinated me how certain images transcend time across 600 years.

 When Archbishop Henry Chichele commissioned many of the spaces in Higham Ferrers in the 15th Century there was a very direct connection between church, state and people’s everyday lives.
-In response, this piece sometimes closely reflects certain stories or past events that have happened here, but in other places the resonance of the building itself becomes a backdrop for the creation of a new reality.
-More immediate references are in the monastic and scholarly functions of Chichele College – you will see the picking of Saffron as a recurring image; and it was grown in the gardens by the monks for an income.
-Also the building was used as a Tavern and a farm building.
+In response, this piece sometimes closely reflects certain stories or past events that have happened here, but in other places the atmosphere and resonance of the building itself becomes inspiration and backdrop to a new reality.
+More immediate references are in the monastic and scholarly functions of Chichele College – you will see the picking of Saffron as a recurring image as it was grown in the gardens by the monks for an income.
+However later the building was also used as a Tavern and a farm building.

 In Bede House the work touches upon the turbulent relationships between 15th Century France and England.
 There is a figure of Catherine de Valois of France, who married Henry V; a marriage that was brokered by the town’s famous Archbishop, in an attempt to bring peace.
 But I wanted to also critique the feudal and religious dynamics of the time – we send up the 13th Century book of manners (The Book of the Civilized Man by Daniel of Beccles) which tells the reader how a ‘gentleman’ should behave.
-There are other more extreme ideologies though that for me are brought starkly into relief by the historical context of the buildings, such as the treatment of women at the time.
-We reference the lone “Bedes Woman”, who was supposed to humbly look after twelve ‘men of prayer’ in Bede House as well as the use of ducking stools in Canterbury - a macabre test to see if women were witches.
+There are other more extreme ideologies though, that for me are brought starkly into relief by the historical context of the buildings, such as the treatment of women at the time.
+We reference the lone ‘Bedes Woman’, who was supposed to humbly look after twelve ‘men of prayer’ in Bede House, as well as the use of ducking stools in Canterbury - a macabre test to see if women were witches.
 Equally, heretics or those who spoke out against the religious status quo were often burnt at the stake – a chilling parallel with today’s religious or intellectual intolerance.
-The soundscape has come from a catalogue of pieces that I have wanted to work with for many years, from ensembles that draw upon ‘New Historicist’ composers.
-Eventide has allowed me to bring these pieces together – you will hear musical references to religious meditation, pilgrimage or imminent battle; sound-images that punctuate the sound and inspire separate, visual vignettes.”
+The soundscape has come from a catalogue of pieces that I have wanted to work with for many years, from ensembles that recite work by ‘New Historicist’ composers.
+Eventide has allowed me to bring these pieces together.
+You will hear musical references to religious meditation, pilgrimage or imminent battle; sound-images that punctuate and inspire separate choreographic vignettes.”

 Andrew Holmes - Performer